50.0 MB (4.2 MB compressed)

 31.2 x 40.1 cm ⏐ 12.3 x 15.8 in (300dpi)

 PAUL D STEWART / SCIENCE PHOTO LIBRARY PAUL D STEWART / SCIENCE PHOTO LIBRARY

 Juan Manuel de Rosas (March 30, 1794 - March 14th, 1877).
 Conservative Argentine politician, (and dictator), Governor and soldier.
-Painting of the Indian War.
+Painting by Gaetano Descalzi around 1840.
 Darwin met General Rosas in Argentina (1830) while conducting extensive land collections during the Voyage of the Beagle.
 Darwin found him a "man of extraordinary character" though he found his army a group of villainous bandits.
 Rosas helped Darwin by giving him horses and letters of safe conduct for the land journey to Buenas Aires.
 At the time Rosas was engaged in a bloody war with the native Indians who were resisting European settlement.
-Darwin called it "a war of extermination".
-Foreseeing Rosas' inevitable victory, Darwin thought the war would bring benefits in terms of cattle production.
+Darwin called it "a war of extermination" foreseeing Rosas' inevitable victory, but thought the war would bring benefits in cattle production.
 Rosas was deposed and exiled in 1852.
 He became a Southampton farmer and was buried in the cemetery there.
 He and Darwin met as old men.

 Model release not required.
 Property release not required.